Marrwan03/SOLID-Principles/README.md

 ###

-<p align="left">High-level modules should not depend on low-level modules; both should depend on abstractions.</p>
+<h2 align="left">High-level modules should not depend on low-level modules; both should depend on abstractions.</h2>

 ###